Vocal Music Audition Requirements for 2021-2022 Admissions

 - Key signatures

-Students are scheduled for a 90-minute audition time, but they will also need to complete the music literacy test.
-There is no time limit on the music literacy test, so the total time for the audition process could be 2-2.5 hours.
+Students are scheduled for a 45-minute audition time, but they will also need to complete the music literacy test.
+There is no time limit on the music literacy test, so the total time for the audition process could be 45 min-1.5 hours.

-We schedule students into groups of 10 to 15 students.
-They will perform in front of that group along with the directors and some staff and student volunteers.
+We schedule groups of 10 to 12 students.
+Students will only perform in front of directors and vocal staff.

 We typically schedule our High School students on the Tuesday audition dates and our Middle School students on Saturday.
 However, you must keep all three dates available as this could change based on the number of students we get per grade.